Want to Learn How to Shoot Long Exposure Photos at Blue Hour?

 Achieving Sharp Long Exposures: Try L-Bracket with Tripod for Your Vertical Shots

-When I started photographing cityscapes with a few minutes of long exposure, I took almost all shots horizontally (in landscape orientation), but it has changed in recent years, and I now shoot most of my cityscapes vertically (in portrait orientation).
+When I started photographing cityscapes with a few minutes of long exposure, I took almost all shots horizontally (in landscape orientation), but this has changed in recent years, and I now shoot most of my cityscapes vertically (in portrait orientation).

 Shooting vertically by turning the camera 90 degrees.

-So, upon upgrading to Nikon Z 6II in 2022, I bought a piece of metal called “L-bracket” (Zelda L-Bracket for Nikon Z 5, 6, 7, 6 II, 7 II Cameras ), which can be attached to the camera body and clamped to the tripod head.
+So, upon upgrading to Nikon Z 6II in 2022, I bought a piece of metal called an “L-bracket” (Zelda L-Bracket for Nikon Z 5, 6, 7, 6 II, 7 II Cameras ), which can be attached to the camera body and clamped to the tripod head.

-As seen in the photo below, L-bracket is placed at the top of the tripod head, keeping the center of gravity over the support base, thus it’s perfectly balanced and remaining stable during long exposure. πŸ˜€
+As seen in the photo below, the L-bracket is placed at the top of the tripod head, keeping the center of gravity over the support base, thus it’s perfectly balanced and remains stable during long exposure. 😀

 BUT, there is one big problem here.
-I didn’t notice until I was out shooting with L-bracket for the first time (and got panicked 😱), but the accessory terminal for my cable shutter release gets completely blocked, as it’s located on the bottom side that’s clamped to the tripod head.
+I didn’t notice it until I was out shooting with the L-bracket for the first time (and got panicked 😱), but the accessory terminal for my cable shutter release gets completely blocked, as it’s located on the bottom side that’s clamped to the tripod head.

-L-bracket has quickly become an indispensable item for my photography, and I can no longer think about shooting vertical shots without it. πŸ˜€
+The L-bracket has quickly become an indispensable item for my photography, and I can no longer think about shooting vertical shots without it. 😀

 NEVER MISS A POST